julien-may/repo-merge/README.md

 ## Why?

-Whenever I leave a company or wrap up a long-term collaboration, I want to keep a clean record of the projects I contributed to.
-Not to publish them (most of the work is internal and confidential), but simply to have them archived for myself.
-For learning, future reference, or just to remember what I worked on.
+Over time, I've accumulated many Git repositories across different projects and contexts.
+Some are personal experiments, others are contributions to various initiatives, and some are just old projects I want to keep around for reference.

-At most companies, I end up working across dozens of different projects, each with its own Git repository.
-And when it's time to move on, I often copy those repos into a folder.
-Sometimes that's on a hard drive, sometimes in a cloud folder.
-Then I forget about them.
-They are not organized, not searchable, and over time I even forget what I contributed to.
+The problem is that these repositories end up scattered across different locations - some on my local machine, some in cloud folders, some on different Git hosting services.
+They're not organized, not searchable, and over time I even forget what projects I worked on.

-What I really want is to pull all those repositories into a single Git repo.
+What I really want is to pull all those repositories into a single, well-organized Git repo.
 One folder per project, with all the commit history preserved.
-That way I can name the repository after the company, keep it private, and still have a tidy, complete archive of everything I worked on during that time.
+That way I can keep everything tidy in a single private repository that's easy to browse, search, and reference.

 Thanks to services like GitHub, it's easy to store and secure private repositories.
 With this script, I can now consolidate everything cleanly and push it to a single private repo.
 For me, this is much better than having a scattered pile of backups floating around.